Wall & Door Detection Algorithms for Indoor Mapping Pipelines

 else:

-raise ValueError("Unsupported image dimensions.
-Expected 2D or 3D array.")
+raise ValueError("Unsupported image dimensions; expected 2D or 3D array.")

-# Adaptive thresholding handles uneven lighting/scanning artifacts
+# Adaptive thresholding handles uneven scanning illumination.

 binary = cv2.adaptiveThreshold(